dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 A properties-array describes all the properties that are used for our terminology space.
 It's all the properties that describe all the possible connections and dependencies between our entire set of terms.

-The following should also be mentioned: We are restricted to a list of properties, we can choose from.
-We can't create our own "new" properties.
-However, the list is exceptionally large and should cover all the needs for properties we want to choose for our ontology.
+The following should also be mentioned: We are restricted to a given list of *data types* we can choose from for our properties, .
+We can't create our own "new" data types.
+However, the list of value types should cover all the needs.

 A property has mandatory and optional fields.
 The following fields are mandatory:
 - _name_